PhantomBot/custom-modules/waifuGames/README.md

 #**Features**

 ##**Seducing Waifus**
 Type **!seduce** and it will seduce one random Waifu from the list.
 You have a chance of a waifu getting away and dropping candy.
-If you happen to catch a Rare waifu it will reward you with points, but rare waifus are harder to catch.
+If have a small chance to encounter and catch a rare waifu.
+Rare waifus come with higher stats than common ones.
 ___
 ##**Waifu Lookup**
 You can type **!waifu (name or id)** to look up information about that waifu.